 Then, in 2017, the Sorrentinos' legal issues got even worse.
 Mike was charged with tax evasion and structuring funds to evade currency transaction reports, while Marc was charged with falsifying records to obstruct a grand jury investigation.

 As part of his plea deal this January, Mike confessed to hiding some of his taxable income from 2011 in order to avoid his full tax burden.
 He also admitted to depositing cash deposits in increments under $10,000 so those deposits would fly under the IRS's radar.
 "Today, Michael Sorrentino has come to terms with mistakes he made at a very different and tumultuous time in his life," his attorneys said after the plea bargain was struck, per Forbes.
 Mike's attorneys hope the courts will "impose a fair sentence" that reflects the law-abiding life the 35-year-old has lived in the past few years.

 Is The Situation going to jail?

 Potentially.
 Per TMZ, Mike faces up to five years in prison and up to a $250k fine.
-We'll find out when he is sentenced on June 20.
-In better news, the judge who received the guilty plea in January did give the green light for Mike to travel to Florida for the filming of Jersey Shore Family Vacation.
+We'll find out when he is sentenced in September.
+In better news, the judge who received the guilty plea in January did give the green light for Mike to travel to Florida for the filming of the current season of Jersey Shore Family Vacation.

 Unfortunately, this tax scandal wasn't Mike's first brush with the law.
 In June 2014, he was arrested and charged with one count of simple assault after fighting with his brother Frank at their New Jersey tanning salon.
 Fortunately, a judge reduced that charge to a municipal violation after the reality star completed a 12-week anger management program, according to NJ.com.
 Here's hoping Mike keeps his temper in check and his finances above board!
 Watch the video below to see the cast of Jersey Shore then and now!